 Get TEFL certified today!

-So to wrap it up, even if you are already a teacher at home, you may still need a TEFL certificate to teach abroad or online.
+So to wrap it up, even if you are already a teacher at home, you may still need a TEFL certificate to teach abroad or to teach English online.

 If you want to start a new career teaching abroad then it is worth getting TEFL certified first so that you can learn to be the best teacher possible for your foreign students abroad.